temporalio/documentation/docs/concepts-guide.md

 ### Activity Task

-An Activity Task is a Task that contains the context needed to make progress with an Activity Execution.
+An Activity Task contains the context needed to proceed with an [Activity Task Execution](/concepts/what-is-an-activity-task-execution).
+Activity Tasks largely represent the Activity Task Scheduled Event , which contains the data needed to execute an Activity Function.

+If Heartbeat data is being passed, an Activity Task will also contain the latest Heartbeat details.

 ### Activity Task Execution

-An Activity Task Execution is the execution of an Activity function.
+An Activity Task Execution is when the Worker uses the Context provided from the [Activity Task](/concepts/what-is-an-activity-task) and executes the [Activity Definition](/concepts/what-is-an-activity-definition) (also known as the Activity Function).

-Activity Task Executions are retried per a Retry Policy.
+The [ActivityTaskScheduled Event](/concepts/what-is-an-event#activitytaskscheduled) corresponds to when the Temporal Cluster puts the Activity Task into the Task Queue.

+The [ActivityTaskStarted Event](/concepts/what-is-an-event#activitytaskstarted) corresponds to when the Worker picks up the Activity Task from the Task Queue.

+Either [ActivityTaskCompleted](/concepts/what-is-an-event#activitytaskcompleted) or one of the other Closed Activity Task Events corresponds to when the Worker has yielded back to the Temporal Cluster.

+The API to schedule an Activity Execution provides an "effectively once" experience, even though there may be several Activity Task Executions that take place to successfully complete an Activity.

+Once an Activity Task finishes execution, the Worker responds to the Cluster with a specific Event:

+- ActivityTaskCompleted
+- ActivityTaskFailed
+- ActivityTaskTimedOut
+- ActivityTaskCanceled
+- ActivityTaskTerminated

 ## Namespaces